nhtnhanbn/whitecas/docs/commands/index.md

 ## Commands reference

 In alphabetical order.
 All commands currently relevant to VCE Mathematical Methods.
+Documentation applicable for latest updates of commands.

 {% for page in site.pages %}
   {% if page.layout == "command" %}